 Press the Fonts button to adjust the fonts XCSoar uses.

 Font Configuration

 This page enables customisation of fonts in various fields of the program.

 Once the customisation is enabled, the Edit buttons allow to change some parameters (font face, height, bold and italic) of the chosen font.

 If customisation is disabled, default fonts will be used.

-12.20 Look / Screen Layout This page once more details the appearance of the graphical user interface of XCSoar.
-InfoBox geometry: A list of possible InfoBox layouts.
+13.20 Look / Screen Layout

+This page once more details the appearance of the graphical user interface of XCSoar.

+- InfoBox geometry : A list of possible InfoBox layouts.
 Do some trials to find the best for your screen size.
-The preceding number refer to the total number of InfoBoxes of this geometry.

-FLARM display: In case you enabled the FLARM display this is to configure the place on the screen, where the tiny radar window appears.
-As a default an 'Auto' setup is possible, which means that the radar window will overlay the InfoBoxes, and not the map part of the screen.
+The preceding number refer to the total number of InfoBoxes of this geometry. - FLARM display\ : In case you enabled the FLARM display this is to configure the place on the screen, where the tiny radar window appears.
+As a default an 'Auto' setup is possible, which means that the radar window will overlay the InfoBoxes, and not the map part of the screen. - Tab dialogue style : Determines whether tabbed dialogues use text or icons.

-Tab dialogue style: Determines whether tabbed dialogues use text or icons.
-Message display: Defines the alignment of the status message box, either Center or in the TopLeft corner.
+Message display\: Defines the alignment of the status message box, either Center or in the TopLeft corner.

-Dialogue size: Determines the display size of dialogues.
-Inverse InfoBoxes: If On, the InfoBoxes are white on black, otherwise black on white.

-Colour InfoBoxes: If On, certain InfoBoxes will have coloured text.
+- Dialogue size\ : Determines the display size of dialogues. - Inverse InfoBoxes\: If On, the InfoBoxes are white on black, otherwise black on white. - Colour InfoBoxes\ : If On, certain InfoBoxes will have coloured text.
 For example, the active waypoint InfoBox will turn blue when the glider is above final glide.

-InfoBox border: Two styles for InfoBox borders are available.
+InfoBox border\ : Two styles for InfoBox borders are available.
 Box: Draws boxes around each InfoBox.
 Tab: Draws a tab at the top of the InfoBox across the title.

-12.21 Look / InfoBox Pages (or just Pages) This page allows the definition of the screen page ensemble.
+13.21 Look / InfoBox Pages (or just Pages)

+This page allows the definition of the screen page ensemble.
 A typical setup will contain three pages, the expert can pile up to eight possible pages.

 A page is more or less a composition of map and InfoBox set.
 There are five predefined pages for circling, cruise, final glide, a map only page and a page with automatic InfoBox set activation depending on your flight mode.

 Additionally you can choose from up to five more pages that are composed from map and your custom InfoBox sets.

-Page 1..3: Select what you feel is appropriate for you to appear on page 1,2,3 etc. Selecting - - - "will let the page inactive.
-Page 4..8: Experts can configure up to eight pages in the already described manner.
+- Page 1..3 : Select what you feel is appropriate for you to appear on page 1,2,3 etc. Selecting "- -" will let the page inactive. - Page 4..8\ : Experts can configure up to eight pages in the already described manner.

-12.22 Look / InfoBox Modes (or InfoBox Sets) This page shows and let you customise the available InfoBox sets.
-Circling, Cruise, ...: There are three predefined InfoBox sets (Circling, Cruise, Final Glide).
+13.22 Look / InfoBox Modes (or InfoBox Sets)

+This page shows and let you customise the available InfoBox sets.

+- Circling, Cruise, ... : There are three predefined InfoBox sets (Circling, Cruise, Final Glide).
 Additionally you can define up to five more InfoBox sets and name them as you want.
 By default they are named AUX-1, AUX-2, and so on.

-Selecting one of the sets starts a dialogue which provides all means to name and compose an InfoBox set up to your needs.

-Use final glide mode: Controls whether the "final glide"InfoBox mode should be used on auto"pages.
+Selecting one of the sets starts a dialogue which provides all means to name and compose an InfoBox set up to your needs. - Use final glide mode : Controls whether the "final glide" InfoBox mode should be used on "auto" pages.

-InfoBox Set Customisation Name: Sets the name of the currently customized InfoBox set.
-The button starts the text input dialogue of XCSoar.

-InfoBox: The number identifying the current box.
+InfoBox Set Customisation

+- Name : Sets the name of the currently customized InfoBox set.
+The button starts the text input dialogue of XCSoar. - InfoBox : The number identifying the current box. - Content : Select the information you want to see at the current box.